 Alpha 60 Fault Code

-The Alpha 60 fault code means: your boiler has stopped working because the internal pump, which moves hot water around your pipes and radiators, is either jammed or has suffered an electrical failure..
-It appears on 20 Alpha models in our database.
+The Alpha 60 fault code means: your boiler has detected that the water pump responsible for circulating heat around your home is jammed or experiencing an electrical issue, meaning it cannot provide you with heating or hot water..
+It appears on 19 Alpha models in our database.

-Technical description: Pump error (stuck or there is an electrical pump fault)
+Technical description: Pump fault - The pump is stuck or there is an electrical pump fault

 Engineer required